I am a student, can I apply?

-The municipality will provide the selected startups an office space at Apollo 14 at the Binckhorst in The Hague, starting in September 2018.
+The municipality will provide the selected startups an office space at Apollo 14 in the Binckhorst The Hague during the SIR programme.

 I have questions about the programme

-Is there another way to show my concept if I do not have a prototype?
+Is there another way to show my concept if I do not have an MVP?

 To what extent must the product be built before the presentation?
 Must there be a beta version or a design?

-You must provide a document with clear description of your concept and a document answering a list of questions (see appendix 3 of the tender guidelines).
-The way in which you present your concept is up to you.
+You must provide a document with a clear description of your concept (see application).
+How you present your concept is up to you.

 What are the criteria for a successful solution?

-After being selected for the SIR programme (phase 3), the startup will work together with civil servants on the solution.
+After being selected for the SIR programme, the startup will work together with civil servants on the solution.
 Before civil servants decide on whether or not to pilot the solution, criteria for a successful solution will be decided together.